 If you have any specific questions or concerns, you may call VDOT directly at 434.FOR.ROAD.

 The directory is published by the FLCA.
 Here is the form to get your name in the directory.
 Only those who wish to have their name added or make corrections need to submit a form.
-There is also a directory/phone book on the home page of this website that you may add your name to if you wish.

 To obtain a current published directory, visit the association office.
 Hours are Monday – Friday, 9:00am – 5:00pm.